Nike Track & Field and Cross Country Camps at The College at Brockport

 With the athletic facilities ranked #1 in the New York State collegiate system in 2016, The College at Brockport offers cross country and track and field athletes a dream environment on which to train and to get better.

-The Eunice Kennedy Shriver Stadium hosts to the Special Olympics, bringing thousands of special needs participants to Western New York.
+The Eunice Kennedy Shriver Stadium serves as host facility to the Special Olympics, bringing thousands of special needs participants to Western New York.
 The stadium is the largest Division III on-campus stadium in the nation, providing an atmosphere that is electric for competition and training.

 The SERC (Special Events Recreation Center) built in 2012 is known by many as the “fastest indoor track in New York State.”
 Olympian Gold Medalist Jenn Suhr set the indoor world record in the women’s pole vault in the facility in February 2016.